noporpoise/seq_file/README.md

 Writing
 -------

-Returns 1 if open for writing, 0 otherwise
+Check if a file is open for writing.
+Returns 1 if open for writing, 0 otherwise.

     char seq_is_open_for_write(const SeqFile *sf);